-Today, Simone and I introduce part 6 of a new blog series connecting our jewelry, paintings, and pencil drawings with the Seven Grandfather teachings of the Ojibwe Anishinaabe People.
+Today, I am pleased to introduce part 6 of a new blog series connecting the jewelry, paintings, and pencil drawings of my artistic partner Simone McLeod and myself with the Seven Grandfather teachings of the Ojibwe Anishinaabeg People.

-This blog post, like most of the teaching stories that we write about, holds lessons that are based on Native American traditions, and in particular on the Midewaajimowinan and the Waabanowaajimowinan.
+This blog post, like most of the teaching stories that I write about, holds lessons that are based on Native American traditions, and in particular on the Midewaajimowinan and the Waabanowaajimowinan.

 Today's blog story features images of a new set of wedding bands and a pencil drawing by myself as well as a beautiful romantic pen and ink drawing by my artistic friend and co-blog writer, Nakawē-Anishinaabe Medicine painter and poet, Simone McLeod.

 Giizis, the sun, is the symbol of GICHI-MANIDOO, the Great Mystery, and a spirit grandfather who guides all beings on Earth with his light and causes things to grow with his warmth.
 As he gives the gift of life once a day, it is renewed at dawn on the following day.
 The sun and the eagle have always had a close and powerful bond in some of these stories, and sometimes they were even seen as interchangeable spirit grandfathers.